Albatrosso/Motivation-bot/README.md

-# Pavlenko
+# Motivation-bot for telegram
-Here is my python projects, mostly Telegram bots
+Here is my python 3 bot for telegram. it sends motivation messages.